Wednesday, October 1, 2008

 So this one's for her and lil' sis because it's our favorite all-you-can-eat Korean barbecue restaurant.

 Tahoe's not the cheapest.
 It doesn't have the largest selection of meats.
 The panchan is good enough, although not terribly exciting.
-And yet, when we're really craving Korean barbecue, Tahoe completely hits the spot.
+And yet, when we're really craving Korean barbecue, Tahoe usually hits the spot.

 The first time we stopped by was back in March.
 There was a one hour wait so we ended up going to Chung Kiwa Korean BBQ Restaurant instead.
-That's when I realized that I had eaten here before about a decade ago.
+That's when I realized that I had eaten here before, about a decade ago.
 Then the restaurant closed down and I didn't check back to see what had opened in its spot.

 We came back a month later and were seated in the outdoor area.
 The inside has better ventilation with overhead fans.